ibm-cloud-docs/log-analysis/compliance/manage_eu_logs.md

 To make the EU-DE (Frankfurt) location `EU-Supported`, the web UI export functionality is not available for instances that are provisioned in Frankfurt.
 In addition, you cannot use the API to export data to an email address.

-You can export data to a local file or to a terminal by using the LogDNA export API and a service key.
+You can export data to a local file or to a terminal by using the logging export API and a service key.
 Only administrators can create service keys.
 Users can view them.
 Service keys are only used to export data from your instance by using the API.

-Notice that users in the account that have permissions to view logs through the LogDNA web UI can export data by using the API if they have an active service key.
+Notice that users in the account that have permissions to view logs through the logging web UI can export data by using the API if they have an active service key.
 A user, with a policy in IAM to view logs, can also view service keys that an administrator has created.
 If you do not want users to be able to export data locally, service keys must be deleted.

 ## Step 7.
 Archiving logs
 {: #manage_eu_logs_step7}

-When you archive logs from a LogDNA instance to a COS bucket, consider the following information:
+When you archive logs from a logging instance to a COS bucket, consider the following information:
 * When you provision an instance of the COS service, this instance is a global one in your account.
 It is not region bound.
 * You must configure a bucket that complies with the EU-Supported and GDPR regulations.
 For the list of COS EU-supported endpoints, see [EU-supported endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed).